lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 In case of a mismatch, the buffered values are gated to their default, and an alert is triggered through the error handling logic.

 Note that in case of unrecoverable OTP errors or ECC failures in the buffer registers, the partition controller FSM is moved into a terminal error state, which locks down all access through DAI and clamps the values that are broadcast in hardware to their defaults.

+External escalation via the `lc_escalate_en` signal will move the partition controller FSM into the terminal error state as well, except for the case where the controller FSM belongs to the LIFE_CYCLE partition.
+The reason for that is the separation of the "wipe secrets" escalation action (distributed via the `lc_escalate_en` signal) and the "life cycle state scrapping" escalation action, which is implemented inside the life cycle controller.
+This separation allows to schedule these actions at different times in the escalation protocol, and invalidating the life cycle state here via `lc_escalate_en` would interfere with that.
+See [life cycle controller documentation]({{< relref "hw/ip/lc_ctrl/doc" >}}) for more details.

 ### Direct Access Interface Control